jamiecollinson/jamiecollinson.com/content/post/faster-command-line-tools-in-golang.md

 title = "Faster Command Line Tools in Golang?"
 +++

-Having read the post [faster command line tools in nim](https://nim-lang.org/blog/2017/05/25/faster-command-line-tools-in-nim.html) by Euan Torano{{% sidenote %}}Itself a inspired by [faster command line tools in D](http://dlang.org/blog/2017/05/24/faster-command-line-tools-in-d/) by Jon Degenhardt{{% /sidenote %}}, I wanted to see how Go would compare.
+Having read the post [faster command line tools in nim](https://nim-lang.org/blog/2017/05/25/faster-command-line-tools-in-nim.html) by Euan Torano[^1], I wanted to see how Go would compare.
 I am no golang expert, but have used it in production on a couple of reasonably sized projects, and have recently been enjoying it as a language for creating small terminal applications.

 Lest I appear to bury the lede, replicating the functionality in go was pleasant but I'd hoped for better performance.